 Why Young DC Residents are Thinking Smaller

-On its surface, living in a DC studio apartment might seem unbearable.
-Especially for those who currently live in a one or two bedroom home or apartment.
-I mean, how could you possibly be comfortable with less than 500 square feet to work with?
+On its surface, living in a studio apartment might seem unbearable.
+Especially for those living in a one or two-bedroom.
+I mean, how could you possibly be comfortable with less than 500 square feet of space?

-A more in-depth look reveals that studio apartments offer significant benefits that far outweigh the lack of space.
+Well, studio apartments actually offer significant benefits that often far outweigh the lack of space.